BuildOnViction/docs/docs/get-started/run-node.md

 ## tmn

-We made a simple command line interface called [tmn](https://github.com/tomochain/masternode) to easily and quickly start a Tomochain masternode.
+We made a simple command line interface called [tmn](https://github.com/tomochain/masternode) to easily and quickly start a TomoChain masternode.
 It takes care of starting the necessary docker containers with the proper settings for you.
 It will really suits you if you don't already have a big infrastructure running.
 Spin up a machine in your favorite cloud and get your masternode running in a few minutes!